bagashvilit/facial_recognition_bias/src/RandomForest/README.md

 ## Random Forest

 Info about the algorithm

 ## Run

-### With Poetry

-- Navigate to `src/RandomForest` directory and run: `poetry run python classify.py`

-NOTE: You may run `python classify.py` directly, if you are inside the poetry shell.
-### Without Poetry

-- After installing all the dependencies locally Navigate to `src/RandomForest` directory and run: `python classify.py`

 ## Required arguments:
+- Navigate to `src/RandomForest` directory
   - `--females` number of images of females, maximum amount is 5407.
   - `--males` number of images of males, maximum amount is 4372.